 How to care for a blister can be confusing, as well as painful.
 While it is best to prevent blisters before they start, treating them properly is essential to a fast healing process.
 And this is what we’re going to talk about in today’s article: how to care for blisters and how to make them heal faster.

-Learn how to prevent these painful sores before they start and reduce the risk of troublesome infections.
+We’ll also learn how to prevent these painful sores before they start and reduce the risk of troublesome infections.

 What Can I Do if I Get a Blister?